branst/AWS-Monitoring-Telegram-Bot/README.md

 Once you install each requirement, make sure you properly configured your AWS Credentials and Region using ``` aws configure ``` with the correct keys.
 It will require a user which has at least Cloudformation, SNS, IAM, Lambda and ApiGateway FullAccess permissions.

+The next steps assume you will be working on us-east-1 (N. Virginia) but you can deploy this solution to any other AWS region, make sure to adapt the scripts and templates bellow.

 ### SNS Topic

 Using the AWS CLI you are going to create the SNS Topic that is going to receive the alarm's status changes and then trigger notifications to our Lambda function.